needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 ```

 > [!NOTE]
-> The ordering of the [XRReferenceImage](xref:UnityEngine.XR.ARSubsystems.XRReferenceImage)s in the `RuntimeReferenceImageLibrary` is undefined; that is, it may not match the order in which the images appeared in the source `XRReferenceImageLibrary`.
+> The ordering of the [XRReferenceImage](xref:UnityEngine.XR.ARSubsystems.XRReferenceImage)s in the `RuntimeReferenceImageLibrary` is undefined; that is, it might not match the order in which the images appeared in the source `XRReferenceImageLibrary`.
 Each reference image does have a string name that you assign it, and a randomly assigned [Guid](xref:System.Guid).
 The `Guid` are the same between the source `XRReferenceImageLibrary` and its corresponding `RuntimeReferenceImageLibrary`.

 ## Using reference image libraries with asset bundles